Scorptech/milestoneone/README.md

 -   The code was validated using the (https://www.w3.org/) website

+## Testing

+Testing information can be found in a separate [Testing file] (https://github.com/Scorptech/milestoneone/blob/master/TESTING.md)

 ## Deployment

 This project was developed using [Visual Studio Code IDE ](https://https://code.visualstudio.com), committed to git and pushed to GitHub using the github windows desktop version for visual studio code.